Ilorin Emirate: History

 Ilorin continued to expand southward with a lot of resistance, in the 1830s Yorubas fought the emirate which was made up of the ranks of Fulanis, Yoruba Muslims, and Hausas in the Battle of Ogbomosho, which was a decisive Ilorin emirate loss.
-However, Ilorin's southward expansion effectively ended in 1838 when Ibadan, an Oyo successor state decisively Defeated Ilorin in the Battle of Òsogbo.
+However, Ilorin's southward expansion effectively ended in 1838 when Ibadan, an Oyo successor state decisively defeated Ilorin in the Battle of Òsogbo.
 The Ilorin cavalry were ineffective in the jungle to the south, and by the 1850s Ibadan had access to guns from European traders on the coast.
 Ilorin, as a part of the Sokoto Caliphate, maintained ongoing interactions with other Yoruba states while being situated in the midst of northern and southern Nigeria.
 These interactions encompassed various aspects, including frequent conflicts as well as continuous exchanges in terms of commerce and culture.

 After Shehu Alimi's demise, there was a tussle for the rulership of Ilorin, a young and burgeoning town.
 The alfas wanted to establish an Islamic Caliphate based on knowledge, while Afonja was planning on establishing his rule, but Abdulsalam, a son of Shehu Alimi, emerged with the help of the Jama'a, being the biggest military presence in Ilorin.
 Afonja was killed during the reign of Abdulsalam when a brawl broke out between the Yoruba forces and Jama'a caused by the masquerade of Afonja.
 Masquerades were banned in Ilorin because of that incident.

 Ilorin became an emirate of the Sokoto Caliphate under the authority of Gwandu.
 There were multiple unsuccessful attempts by Yoruba's, and Yoruba allies to regain, and or expel Fulani's from Ilorin, such as Battle of Pamo, Battle of Ogbomosho, Battle of Ilorin, Mugbamugba war.
 The strategic location of the emirate between the north and south bestowed upon Ilorin a unique significance, which persisted even after the Caliphate throughout the colonial and post-colonial eras.
 Ilorin was brought under the northern Protectorate through diplomacy and applying minimal force considering the political situation of the state then.

 Slavery and social intercourse

-For some time, Ilorin was a major center of the slave trade, described by Richard Henry Stone as the "largest slave market in that part of Africa".
-Most Yorubas in Ilorin were still pagan, which lead to most being subjects to the Emir, who "had little social upheaval, who most secretly desired to free themselves, from the Fula".
+Ilorin was a major center of the slave trade, Richard Henry Stone who spent 6 years in Yorubaland describe Ilorin as such “Ilorin boasted the largest Slave market in that part of Africa.
+The Yorubans who lived in the town as subjects of the Emir were mostly Pagans and had little social intercourse with their haughty masters, and they were secretly cherishing at that time a burning desire to free themselves from the Foolah yoke”.

 In the past, slaves had mainly been sent north across the Sahara, but now they were being sent south via the Yoruba lands to the coast to supply demand from the US, the West Indies, and Brazil.
 Leading to the civil wars, left a lot of Yoruba subject to slavery.